-- a.
-Adult care homes required to conduct testing must obtain an order from a physician, physician assistant, nurse practitioner, or clinical nurse specialist in accordance with State law, including scope of practice laws, to provide or obtain laboratory services for a resident, which includes COVID-19 testing.
-This may be accomplished through the use of physician approved policies (e.g., standing orders), or other means as specified by scope of practice laws and facility policy.
-KDHE also has created a standing order to access testing in Kansas for people meeting the Person Under Investigation criteria. - b.
-Rapid POC Testing devices are prescription use tests under the Emergency Use Authorization and must be ordered by a healthcare professional licensed under the applicable state law or a pharmacist under HHS guidance.
-Accordingly, the adult care home must have an order from a healthcare professional or pharmacist, as previously described, to perform a rapid POC COVID-19 test on an individual. - c.
+- 24. Adult care homes required to conduct testing must obtain an order from a physician, physician assistant, nurse practitioner, or clinical nurse specialist in accordance with State law, including scope of practice laws, to provide or obtain laboratory services for a resident, which includes COVID-19 testing.
+This may be accomplished through the use of physician approved policies (e.g., standing orders), or other means as specified by scope of practice laws and facility policy. - 25.
+Rapid POC Testing devices are prescription use tests and must be ordered by a healthcare professional licensed under the applicable state law or a pharmacist under HHS guidance.
+Accordingly, the adult care home must have an order from a healthcare professional or pharmacist, as previously described, to perform a rapid POC COVID-19 test on an individual. - 26.
 Collecting and handling specimens correctly and safely is imperative to ensure the accuracy of test results and prevent any unnecessary exposures.
-The specimen shall be collected and, if necessary, stored in accordance with the manufacturer's instructions for use for the test and CDC guidelines. - d.
+The specimen shall be collected and, if necessary, stored in accordance with the manufacturer's instructions for use for the test and CDC guidelines. - 27.
 During specimen collection, adult care homes must maintain proper infection control and use recommended personal protective equipment (PPE), which includes an N95 or higher-level respirator (or facemask if a respirator is not available), eye protection, gloves, and a gown, when collecting specimens.

-10. Reporting Test Results
+Reporting Test Results

-a.
-In order to conduct point of care COVID-19 testing, each adult care home must have a CLIA certificate of waiver that specifically states testing for COVID-19.
-They need to contact the KDHE CLIA office to get a waiver or update their waiver before doing any POC testing.
+28. In order to conduct point of care COVID-19 testing, each adult care home must have a CLIA certificate of waiver that specifically states testing for COVID-19.
+The adult care home must contact the

+KDHE CLIA office to get a waiver or update their waiver before doing any POC testing.
 Adult care homes conducting tests under a CLIA certificate of waiver are subject to regulations that require laboratories to report data for all testing completed, for each individual tested.

-- b.
-For additional information on reporting requirements see: Frequently Asked Questions: COVID-19 Testing at Skilled Nursing Facilities/Nursing Homes CMS Memorandum: Interim Final Rule (IFC), CMS-3401-IFC, Updating Requirements for Reporting of SARS-CoV-2 Test Results by Clinical Laboratory Improvement Amendments of 1988 (CLIA) Laboratories, and Additional Policy and Regulatory Revisions in Response to the COVID-19 Public Health Emergency - c.
-In addition to reporting in accordance with CLIA requirements, adult care homes must continue to report COVID-19 information to the CDC's National Healthcare Safety Network (NHSN), in accordance with 42 CFR § 483.80(g)(1)-(2).
+- 29. For additional information on reporting requirements see: Frequently Asked Questions: COVID-19 Testing at Skilled Nursing Facilities/Nursing Homes CMS Memorandum: Interim Final Rule (IFC), CMS-3401-IFC, Updating Requirements for Reporting of SARS-CoV-2 Test Results by Clinical Laboratory Improvement Amendments of 1988 (CLIA) Laboratories, and Additional Policy and Regulatory Revisions in Response to the COVID-19 Public Health Emergency. - 30.
 As appropriate to the facility, reporting must satisfy the Kansas public health requirements for reporting infectious disease outbreaks.

-11. Documentation of Testing
+Documentation of Testing